 Microsporidia are obligate intracellular parasites.
-Infected cells usually enlarge to accommodate the proliferating parasite.
+Infected cells usuallv enlarge to accommodate the proliferating parasite.
 In 1968 Wiessenberg coined the term "xenoma" on the host cell with completely changed structure and the parasite proliferating inside it.
-According to Klaus (2005) microsporidia infect most invertrbrate phyla and all classes of vertebrate.
-As mentioned by Klaus (2005) there are 17 genera are known to infect fishes; 13 genera infect marine fishes and 4 genera infect freshwater fishes: Heterosporis (Schubert, 1969), Nosemoides (Vinckier, 1975), Neonosemoides (Faye, Toguebaye and Bouix, 1996) and Pseudoloma (Matthew, Brown, Larison, Bishop-Stewart, Rogers and Kent, 2001).
+According to Klaus Rohde (2005) microsporidia infect most invertrbrate phyla and all classes of vertebrate.
+There are 17 genera are known to infect fishes; 13 genera infect marine fishes and 4 genera infect freshwater fishes: Heterosporis (Schubert, 1969), Nosemoides (Vinckier, 1975), Neonosemoides (Faye, Toguebaye and Bouix, 1996) and Pseudoloma Matthew, Brown, Larison, Bishop-Stewart, Rogers and Kent, 2001 (Klaus Rohde 2005).

-Genus Neonosemoides is one of microsporidian genera parasitizing freshwater fishes and at the same time produce xenoma which is an important agent of diseases in commercial fishes.
+Genus Neonosemoides is one of microsporidian genera parasitizing freshwater fishes and at the same time produce xenoma which play an important agent of diseases in commercial fishes.

 Although there is considerable information on the species of microsporidia (Lom and Dykova, 1992; Sprague et al., 1992; Lom, 2002; Lom and Nilsen, 2003), little is known about those from Africa.
-(Sakiti and Bouix, 1987) recorded Neonosemoides tilapia in Tilapia zillii from Benin and Faye and Toguedaye, (2005) recorded 4 unidentified species in carangid fishes from Senegal.
+Sakiti and Bouix, 1987 recorded Neonosemoides tilapia from Tilapia zillii from Benin and Faye and Toguedaye, 2005 recorded 4 unidentified species from carangid fishes from Senegalse.